bbauer1/hello_world-wide-internets-/README.md

 # hello_world-wide-internets-

-I use 'Inters' and 'Interwebs', interchangeably ;)
+I use 'Internets' and 'Interwebs', interchangeably ;)